MUSIC WEEK MAGAZINE

 The parent publishing company is called CMP Information a division of United Business Media, publisher: Ajax Scott, acting editor: Paul Williams, chief reporter: Ben Cardew, features editor: Christopher Barrett, chief sub-editor: Ed Miller, web editor: Hannah Emanuel.
 ISSN 0265-1548.

 LINKS and REFERENCE

-News UK UMA Oct 07: The Kismet Girls - an outstanding new girl group,
+News UK UMA Oct 07: The Kismet Girls - an outstanding girl group,

-great songs and routines - watch out for them in 2008
+great songs and routines - unfortunately now disbanded.

 News A to Z directory, please click on the links below to find your favourite news or to contact the media to tell your story: